Two dead in shopping mall shooting

 Police have arrested a 14-year-old boy who went on a shooting rampage inside Siam Paragon shopping mall, killing two people and injuring five others — two of them critically — on Tuesday afternoon.

-The teenager was brought to the Pathumwan police station for questioning but he was in a confused state, saying he had heard voices telling him to shoot people, according to Pol Gen Torsak Sukvimol, the national police chief.
+The teenager was brought to the Pathumwan police station for questioning but he was in a confused state, saying he had heard voices telling him to shoot people, according to the national police chief.

-The boy had received treatment in the past for mental health issues at Rajavithi Hospital, but Pol Gen Torsak said he did not want to discuss further details as the suspect was a minor.
+The boy had received treatment in the past for mental health issues at Rajavithi Hospital.

 The police chief confirmed two people were killed in the incident — earlier reports had put the death toll at three.
 The first was a 34-year-old Chinese woman who died on the ground floor of the shopping centre.
-The other was a woman from Myanmar who succumbed to her injuries at Police General Hospital.
+The other was a woman from Myanmar who died at Police General Hospital.

 Three injured people were sent to King Chulalongkorn Memorial Hospital.
 One woman was shot in the head and her condition was listed as critical.
 The other two, a Thai man and a Chinese woman, were stable.